oVirt/ovirt-site/source/sla/network-qos.html.md

 *   Custom properties

 When creating a new VNIC or editing an existing one the user will select a Network Profile (instead of the current implementation in which the user selects a network and sets port mirroring and custom properties).
 The network administrator could create several Network Profiles for each network.
-He could then granted users with the permission to use (consume) each profile.
+He could then grant a users with the permission to use (consume) each profile.
 The user will only be able to use profiles which he was granted access to.

 For example: the network admin will create two Network profiles for network "blue": Profile "Gold" - with better QoS and no port mirroring and profile "Silver" with lower QoS and enabled port mirroring.
 He will then define the user-group "students" as user of profile "Silver" and user-group "teachers" as user of profile "Gold".
 In this case the teachers will enjoy better quality of service then the students.
 When a teacher will add/edit a virtual NIC he could select profile "Gold" for that NIC - the VNIC will be connected to network "blue" with high QoS and no port mirroring.